gkapfham/python-talk-abstracts/pycon_typing_summit_2025.md

 ## Speaker Intro

-Gregory M. Kapfhammer, is an Associate Professor of Computer Science at Allegheny College.
+Gregory M. Kapfhammer is an Associate Professor of Computer and Information Science at Allegheny College.
 Along with conducting and publishing research on flaky tests, he regularly develops and maintains open-source Python projects on GitHub.
 Gregory is a host of the popular Software Engineering Radio podcast, where he interviews industry-leading experts from Google and Anthropic and maintainers of popular open-source Python projects like FastAPI, Hypothesis,